 Pagination is the method of dividing content into individual pages that influences SEO and the overall UX of your site.
 If you publish a lot of new content, pagination will allow for older articles to remain available to readers.

 Linking internal pages helps search engines to assess your pillar pages and any related content.
 Internal linking shouldn’t be complicated, and the main goal should be to direct search engines to the important pages.

 Categories and Tags

-The following are built-in taxonomies in the CMS:
+The following are built-in taxonomies in WordPress:

 - Categories: A taxonomy that lets you group your content under a common category: videos, photos, or just posts.
 You can have parent-child hierarchical relationships for the main categories and their subcategories.